AlessioGr/NotQuests/CONTRIBUTING.md

 ./gradlew :paper:runServer
 ```

-This starts a Paper 26.2 test server with the plugin loaded.
+This starts a Paper 26.3 test server with the plugin loaded.

+For NeoForge 26.3, use `./gradlew :neoforge:runServer`.

+MockBukkit currently only publishes a 26.2 build, so the in-JVM Paper tests use a separate 26.2
+test API.
+The production plugin compiles against 26.3.
+Run the [real-server sweeps](e2e/README.md)
+to check both platforms on 26.3; passing the mock tests alone does not verify the server upgrade.

 ## Project structure